sandudorogan/iot-hub/Readme.md

 The swarm has been tested on ```Linux``` version of ```Docker 18.01```.

 ## Run
-On a bash, the first run should use:
+In a bash, a first run should use:
 ```bash
 make
 ```